 If there are a lot of eyes who can sense that you’re about to fire at one of your targets, word gets out fast about what you’re doing and that can lead to a very unsuccessful hunt.
 A ground blind can solve that problem for you when you have one with the features you need.

-The primary problem hunters have with a ground blind is that their deer or other game aren’t actually used to the blind itself.
+The primary problem hunters have with a ground blind is that their deer or other game isn’t actually used to the blind itself.
 The best ground blind will blend into the habitat, but that doesn’t mean it won’t be seen.
 You’ll want to have consistency with your ground blind – a desert camo in the forest will spook your targets.
 You’ll also want to have good sight lines.
-Whitetail deer, for example can grow comfortable with a ground blind when they can see it at 100+ yards.
+Whitetail deer, for example, can grow comfortable with a ground blind when they can see it at 100+ yards.

 Another issue is that hunters will often put out their ground blind the day they go hunting.
-If you’re hunting the mythic [insert the number] point buck in your area, this wily guy isn’t going to come around when he senses a change in his habitat.
+If you’re hunting the mythic [insert the number]point buck in your area, this wily guy isn’t going to come around when he senses a change in his habitat.
 You’ll need a ground blind that is durable enough to withstand several weeks’ worth of outdoor exposure so his paranoia won’t be as high.

 In each ground blind review, you’ll discover the features, like scent containment, each option has so you can know how it will setup in your preferred location.
 Compare that to what your hunting habitats have and you’ll be able to find the best ground blind for your needs.